 The transfer from California arrived in Bloomington with impressive physical tools but questions about his ability to lead a program.
 Those questions evaporated by September.
 Mendoza threw for 387 yards and four touchdowns in the season opener against Florida State, announcing immediately that Indiana would be different this year.
 He followed that with masterful performances against UCLA, Illinois, and Nebraska, building a case for Heisman consideration before October had even begun.

 What separates Mendoza from other great college quarterbacks is his decision-making.
-He has thrown just two interceptions all season, both coming in games Indiana won by multiple scores.
+He has thrown just two interceptions all season, both coming in games Indiana won by multiple scores, giving him a turnover-worthy play rate of just 1.1%, per PFF College.
 His ability to process defensive coverage, identify the correct throw, and execute with precision has been unmatched.
-Scouts project him as the number one overall pick in April’s NFL Draft, and his playoff performances have only strengthened that projection.
-Teams in need of a franchise quarterback are already dreaming about what he could do at the next level.
+ESPN’s Mel Kiper Jr. has called Mendoza “the most pro-ready quarterback prospect I’ve evaluated since Andrew Luck,” projecting him as the consensus number one overall pick in April’s NFL Draft.
+His playoff performances have only strengthened that assessment.

 Statistical Perfection in Context

 The numbers Mendoza has produced demand historical comparison.
-His 88.1% completion rate in the playoff would be the highest in CFP history by a significant margin.
-His eight touchdown passes through two games tie him with Joe Burrow’s 2019 playoff performance, but Mendoza has done it while attempting 16 fewer passes.
+That playoff completion rate would be the highest in CFP history by a significant margin, according to ESPN Stats & Info.
+His eight touchdown passes through two games tie him with Joe Burrow’s 2019 playoff performance, per Sports Reference, but Mendoza has done it while attempting 16 fewer passes.
 His efficiency rating in the playoff is 231.4, a figure that exceeds what most quarterbacks achieve in cupcake non-conference games.

 All of them have thrived under Mendoza’s leadership.
 Smith has become one of the nation’s most dangerous receiving tight ends, catching 67 passes for 891 yards and 11 touchdowns.
 Jackson rushed for over 1,200 yards because defenses have to respect Mendoza’s arm, opening running lanes that didn’t exist in previous seasons.
 The offensive line has allowed just 14 sacks all year, partly because Mendoza gets the ball out quickly but also because opposing pass rushers must account for his ability to extend plays.